 Unfortunately, the Eurozone crises created the optimal conditions in which central bankers can (and have) utilized economic catastrophe as a means to consolidate political influence and hold economic aid hostage at the cost of accepting toxic austerity measures.
 The necessity for such subjugation is rationalized by the premise that the Troika’s end goal is to combat deflation (despite contradictory evidence of its effectiveness), and vindicated by false notions of economic discipline invoked by the banking elites’ adherence to rule-consequentialism.
 The fact of the matter is that Europe’s economic recovery process has adopted an almost social-justice oriented mindset which seeks to identify ‘the perpetrators of the crime’ and demands retribution.
 Indeed, the stigmatization of Greece this past year epitomized this sentiment in its entirety.
 At the end of the day, the political-oriented solutions to economic adversity in the Eurozone have only served a self-defeating purpose with respects to the defining principles of the European project: to promote peace in Europe, to foster a sense of pan-Europeanism identity, and for nations to coexist in democratic prosperity.
 However, monetary integration and the subsequent handling of economic crises in the Eurozone have produced the exact opposite effects where relations between previously friendly countries are strained, right-wing political groups grown in popularity as nationalism rises, undemocratic governments have come into power, and the idea of a pan-European identity now seems like something closer to myth than reality.

-Declan Walker is a graduate student at the University of Glasgow, in the process of completing an MSc. in global security.
-He completed his undergraduate degree at the University of Toronto (2015), where he studied political science and economics.
+Declan Walker completed his undergraduate at the University of Toronto (2015), where he studied political science and economics.